 Now onto our second point, which is that it might also be the time when we reframe what we consider to be leadership at all.
 For a long time when we thought about leaders, what we’d actually be thinking about would be ‘the boss’.
 The person in the boardroom, the person heading up the team, and the person in the suit – whatever gender they happen to be.
 The person in charge.

 The last few months has forced us to challenge these abstract or cliched ideas of what a leadership is.
 The pandemic has played its part in accelerating the stripping back of those layers of presenteeism we’d grown familiar with; the suits have disappeared, for one, and the visibility of hierarchical structures has been much diminished with so many people working from home.
 What we’ve learned is that these images we conjure up often simply play to stereotype, and that’s never helpful.
 However, what we now have to really consider is how leadership looks for all of us.

-Our leadership solution, the Self-Aware Leader, develops leaders at every level of your organization.
+Our leadership solution, The Self-Aware Leader, develops leaders at every level of your organisation.
 If you’d like to find out how we can support your leaders please get in touch today.